 If you are receiving dental implants at Ali Alijanian, DDS and are curious about what to expect, our oral surgeon and team have you covered.
 Take a look at our frequently asked questions so that you feel prepared for your procedure.
 If you have any specific questions about our dental implant treatments in Walnut Creek, California, call 925-934-7888 to schedule an in-depth consultation.

 A dental implant is a titanium prosthetic that is a natural choice to replace missing teeth with a long-lasting solution.
 It replaces the root structure of the tooth while providing stability and support for the jawbone.

 Our patients say that there is minimal discomfort, if any at all, and no swelling.
 We can provide general anesthesia for patients who wish to be more comfortable.

 How long will the procedure take?

 In most cases, dental implants can be placed while a dental crown is created, all during the same procedure.
 However, sometimes the implants need several months to heal before placing the crown.
 It takes three months for the implant to fully integrate into the lower jaw and six months for the upper jaw.
 Everyone heals differently, which is why Dr. Alijanian and our team will monitor your progress.

 Will I have to be without my teeth?

-You will not need to go without replacement teeth.
-If the implants are not provisionalized immediately with temporary teeth, then a temporary prosthesis can be made for you.
-If your teeth were already missing, you may continue using your removable prosthesis with minor adjustments for your comfort during the healing period.
+No, you will not need to go without a tooth prosthetic.
+If you do not receive a dental crown immediately, then a temporary prosthetic will be made for you.
+We may make minor adjustments for your comfort during the healing period.

-Will I have to continue to see the dentist after I have implants placed?
+Will I need to see my dentist after I have received implants?

-Yes, you will need to continue to visit your dentist on a regular basis for hygiene.
-It is important to maintain your oral health.
+You will need to visit your dentist regularly for hygiene purposes to maintain your oral health.